-One of the fundamental aspects of the Consumer Code for New Homes is the provision of access to a low-cost and effective dispute resolution scheme in the event that a dispute arises between a Buyer and a registered Developer.
+One of the fundamental aspects of the Consumer Code for New Homes is the provision of access to a free and effective dispute resolution scheme in the event that a dispute arises between a Buyer and a registered Developer.
 This can help to avoid costly and protracted legal action.

 The Consumer Code for New Homes Dispute Resolution Scheme is operated by:

 The scheme is independent of the Developer and the Warranty Bodies and any matter referred to this scheme concerns Disputes under the Consumer Code for New Homes only.
 The adjudication will be independent and conducted by a trained independent Adjudicator who must be a member of the Centre for Effective Dispute Resolution (CEDR).

 The Independent Dispute Resolution Scheme is applicable in the event that a Dispute arises between the Buyer and the Developer where agreement cannot be reached within 56 calendar days of the complaint being raised with the Developer.

 NB: Decisions made by the Independent Dispute Resolution Scheme are not insured under the Structural Warranty.